nirtamir2/ai-sdk-slides/slides.md

 <!--
 Thank you all for your attention!
 I hope this presentation has given you insights into how to add AI capabilities to your React apps using the Vercel AI SDK.
-Remember, the field of AI is rapidly evolving, and there's always more to learn.
+Remember, the field of AI is rapidly evolving, and there"s always more to learn.
 Feel free to reach out if you have any questions or want to discuss AI integration further.
 -->

 ---